 SOIL AND WATER CONSERVATION DISTRICT

 Urban development is rapidly taking place in the Loess Hills.
 The Loess Hills are Western Pottawattamie County's most distinctive landscape and Iowa's most fragile landform in susceptibility to erosion.
 When loess soils are disturbed, the threat to surface water is significant.
 Soil erosion rates are so high that the amount of eroded sediment carried in streams draining the Loess Hills is among the highest in the United States.

 Projects for Urban Communities

 Pervious pavement/cement is a special type of concrete with high porosity.
 It is designed to allow percolation or infiltration of storm water through the surface into the soil to reduce runoff.
-By infiltrating storm water on-site, the amount of water and pollution flowing into storm sewers and river/streams is greatly reduced.
+By infiltrating storm water on-site, the amount of water and pollution flowing into storm sewers and local waterways is greatly reduced.

 Provided by National Association of City Transportation Officials